escobard/udemy-docker-kubernetes/section15/section15.md

 - known as the ingress controller

 ## kubernetes ingress types
-- ingres-ngnix - a community led project
+- ingres-nginx - a community led project
   - this is what we will be using
-- kubernetes-ingress - a project led by the company ngnix
+- kubernetes-ingress - a project led by the company nginx

-### kubernetes ingress-ngnix
+### kubernetes ingress-nginx
 - works differently depending on your environment
   - local vs cloud
-    - each cloud has different ingress-ngnix config
+    - each cloud has different ingress-nginx config
 - different infrastructure depending on environment (confusing)

 ### kubernetes ingress-ngnix install